tzolov/streaming-runtime-operator/README.md

 kubectl apply -f 'https://raw.githubusercontent.com/tzolov/streaming-runtime-operator/main/samples/test-all.yaml' -n streaming-runtime
 ```

-Then check how the `ClusterStream`'s, `Stream`'s and `Processor` are deployed also verify that the multibiner processor
+Then check how the `ClusterStream`'s, `Stream`'s and `Processor` are deployed also verify that the multibinder processor
 and sidecars containers are running in the dedicated Pod.

 ```shell